diegopacheco/diegopacheco-architecture-library/src/concepts/BASE.md

 ## Why you need to know this?

 NoSQL databases like DynamoDB, Cassandra, Redis are often BASE.
 By understanding BASE properties you can better understand what to expect from your NoSQL database.
-For instance knowing you have a BASE set of properties in place means that if you insert some data, or update some data, you might not see that replicated across all nodes immediately.
+For instance knowing you have a BASE set of properties in place means that if you insert some data, or update some data, you might not see it replicated across all nodes immediately.
 Eventually it will be all consistent across all nodes.

-This might sound silly but affects the user experience to the sense that you will not have immediate effect of anything.
+This might sound silly but affects the user experience in the sense that you will not have immediate effect of anything.
 In a Sync/Blocking universe everything is immediate, but you might think that is better?
 Well for humans might be but for systems it sucks and it is much harder to scale.
 In AWS everything is Async and Non-Blocking.

 Do not believe me?
 Watch this keynote from AWS re:Invent 2022 where Dr. Werner Vogels (CTO of AWS) explains this concept in detail around the 1 hour mark.
 <div style="position: relative; width: 100%; padding-bottom: 56.25%">